jmcgarr4/vibecoding/polymarket_baby/README.md

 ### Expected output

-Output will look similar to:
+Demo output will look similar to:

 ```
 [2024-04-29 12:30:00] Market: Who will win the 2024 US Presidential Election? | Outcome: YES on Candidate A | Amount: $23.45
 ```

-Actual values depend on real-time Polymarket activity.
+When running in live mode, actual values depend on real-time Polymarket activity.
 If the script cannot reach the API it will log an error and retry after five minutes.

 ## Notes